Skip to content

 Tarsila do Amaral's genius shaped the identity of modern Brazilian art.
 In this article, we revisit 10 works that marked her career and influenced Scarf Me's special collection, where art...

 A key figure in Brazilian art, Tarsila do Amaral is a symbol of originality and transformation.
-Her legacy transcends the confines of painting and engages with the national imagination.
+Her legacy transcends the boundaries of painting and engages with the national imagination.

-By uniting color, form, and Brazilianness, her creations transformed the country's artistic landscape.
-In this article, we revisit Tarsila do Amaral's key works that define her career and inspired exclusive pieces in the collection developed by Scarf Me, with the same aesthetic sensibility that inspired the artist.
+By combining color, form, and Brazilian identity , her creations transformed the country's artistic landscape.
+In this article, we revisit the main works of Tarsila do Amaral that define her trajectory and inspired exclusive pieces in the collection developed by Scarf Me with the same aesthetic sensibility that moved the artist.

 1. Abaporu (1928)

-A symbol of Brazilian modernism, Abaporu translates the concept of cultural anthropophagy with a solitary figure with disproportionate hands and feet, in a desert and solar environment.
+A symbol of Brazilian modernism, Abaporu embodies the concept of cultural anthropophagy with a solitary figure featuring disproportionately large hands and feet, set in a desert-like, sunny environment.

-Two side-by-side images of a model wearing a scarf inspired by Tarsila do Amaral's work "Abaporu."
-An exclusive piece from Scarf Me.
+Two images, side by side, of a model displaying a scarf inspired by the artwork "Abaporu" by Tarsila do Amaral.
+Exclusive piece from Scarf Me.

 2. The Black Woman (1923)